clinical-nlp/clinical-nlp.github.io/2026/index.md

 - 10:30a - 11:00a: Coffee available during Poster Session
 - 1:00p - 2:00p: Lunch break (no organized lunch)

+**FAQs:**

 **Q: Do authors need to register for the workshop in order to have their papers included in the proceedings?**
 Per LREC policy: for all papers, regardless of presentation mode, at least one author of the paper must be registered.
 Failure to comply with the registration requirement will result in cancellation of the paper presentation and elimination of the paper from the conference proceedings.

 **Q: How do I participate?**
 Participants must register for each workshop.
 For remote attendance, the Zoom link is shared to remote registered participants only.
 For in-person attendance, the badge shows all the items that have been purchased.

+**Q: Is online poster presentation possible?** According to LREC policies, remote participants are allowed to present oral presentations only, but poster presentations must be given in person.
+However, accepted papers will still appear in the proceedings.
+If you are unable to attend in person, you may pre-record a presentation of your work and send us a QR code linking to it by May 1st.
+We can display this QR code alongside the other posters.

 ## Important Dates